mobilepadawan/Toastit-JS/README.md

 # Toast-It JS
-A very simple toast message for the web. (`only 1.57 kb`)
+A very simple toast message for the web. (`only 1.57 kb`) This is the Website for testing me in action: (Toast-It Website)[https://mobilepadawan.github.io/toastit-js/]

 ## How to use it
 Download the minified version of `toastitv1.0-min.css` and `toastitv1.0-min.js` Toast-It files.